madhugoutham/Projects/README.md

-Below is a sample README file you can include in your GitHub repository for the Titanic Classification Project.
-Feel free to adapt the wording and style to match your personal or organizational preferences.

 Titanic Classification Project

 A complete end-to-end project using Decision Trees and Ensemble Methods (Random Forest, Gradient Boosting, and XGBoost) to predict passenger survival on the Titanic.
 This project demonstrates how to perform: